 I want to reiterate that these are made-up examples for purposes of illustration.
 Before making any decision to change how you bill for multiple units, you should analyze the impact of any change using your actual rates.

 Do you need help?

-If you need assistance analyzing how you bill for multiple units, please give me a call at 919-673-4050 or email me at firstname.lastname@example.org and I’ll be glad to assist with your analysis.
+If you need assistance analyzing how you bill for multiple units, please contact me by completing this form and I’ll be glad to assist with your analysis.